samuelsson/YeahLikeDark/README.md

 YeahLikeDark
 ============

 A dark theme for Sublime Text 3.
-The best colors taken from Solarized and made better.
+Inspiration taken from the dark theme Solarized but because I didn't find in optimal I made a new one.

 ## Installation

+### Mac OS X
-Put the tmTheme file in *~/Library/Application Support/Sublime Text 3/Packages/User-Themes* and activat it in Sublime Text by choosing *Preferences -> Color Scheme -> User-Themes -> YeahLikeDark*
+Put the tmTheme file in *~/Library/Application Support/Sublime Text 3/Packages/User-Themes* and activate it in Sublime Text by choosing *Preferences -> Color Scheme -> User-Themes -> YeahLikeDark*